NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1.2.2/Appointment-StandardPattern/Update-Existing-Booking.page.md

 To update an appointment:

-* Perofrm a GET operation using the id of the appointment to /Appointment[id]
+* Perform a GET operation using the id of the appointment to /Appointment/{id}
 * Ammend or append the resource as required.
-* Perform a PUT operation using the id of the appointment to /Appointment[id]
+* Perform a PUT operation using the id of the appointment to /Appointment/{id} or POST against /$process-message, with a corresponding FHIR bundle (BaRS Applications only)

-In this example a placeholder was created, and an update when the slot is selected.
+In this example a placeholder was created, and updated when the slot is selected.
 This is a hypothetical scenario.

 resource returned:
 ```json